 Pregnant women and people who are trying to quit should be supported with NRT to manage nicotine withdrawal and stay smoke-free.

-- advise them to speak to their GP or local stop smoking service for help to quit smoking
+- advise anyone smoking to speak to their GP or local stop smoking service for help to quit smoking

 Derby residents can get free stop smoking support from Livewell or telephone: 01332 641254.

-Protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.
+Protecting a baby from tobacco smoke is one of the best things individuals can do to give their child a healthy start in life.
 It can be difficult to stop smoking, but it's never too late to quit.
 Stop smoking in pregnancy.

 Substance use